Oklahoma first-time homebuyer assistance programs

 - OHFA GOLD program – The OHFA GOLD loan program offers financing to first-time homebuyers only, meaning buyers who haven’t owned a home in the past three years.
+However, repeat buyers in target areas are still eligible.
 The GOLD program has two loan types: the GOLD Freddie Mac HFA Advantage conventional loan and the GOLD government loan, which can be an FHA, VA, USDA or Section 184 loan.

 - OHFA DREAM program – The OHFA DREAM loan program provides financing to first-time and repeat buyers, with two loan types: the DREAM Freddie Mac HFA Advantage conventional loan and the DREAM government loan, which can be an FHA, VA or USDA loan, or a DREAM ZERO loan that comes with a low interest rate and other benefits.

 There are also three lower-mortgage rate programs for teachers and other workers in the state: